[ deepsea dawn home | schedule | NSF project | AAG 2009 Session | AAG 2010 | email the prof ]

 • ethical sensitivity with the ability to identify and discriminate among ethical issues:

-• ethical knowledge via familiarity with codes;
+• ethical knowledge via familiarity with rules of conduct;

 • ethical creativity via the ability to see "beyond the dilemma;" and